-The Company continuously monitors defaults of customers and other counterparties, identified either individually or by Company, and incorporates this information into its credit risk controls.
-The Company's policy is to deal only with creditworthy counterparties.
-In addition, for a significant proportion of sales, advance payments are received to mitigate credit risk.
+The Group continuously monitors defaults of customers and other counterparties, identified either individually or by group, and incorporates this information into its credit risk controls.
+The Group's policy is to deal only with creditworthy counterparties.

-The Company's management considers that all the above financial assets that are not impaired for each of the reporting dates are of good credit quality, including those that are past due.
+The Group's management considers that all the above financial assets that are not impaired for each of the reporting dates are of good credit quality, including those that are past due.

-28.3 Liquidity Risk
+9.3 Liquidity Risk

-The Company manages its liquidity needs by carefully monitoring scheduled debt servicing payments for long-term financial liabilities as well as cash outflows due in a day-to-day business.
+The Group manages its liquidity needs by carefully monitoring scheduled debt servicing payments for long-term financial liabilities as well as cash outflows due in a day-to-day business.
 Liquidity needs are monitored in various time bands, on a day-to-day and week-to-week basis, as well as on the basis of a rolling 30-day projection.
-Long-term liquidity needs for a 6-month and one-year period are identified monthly.
+Long-term liquidity needs for 6-month and one-year periods are identified monthly.

-The Company maintains cash to meet its liquidity requirements for up to 60-day periods.
+The Group maintains cash to meet its liquidity requirements for up to 60-day periods.
 Excess cash is invested in time deposits.
 Funding for long-term liquidity needs is additionally secured by an adequate amount of committed credit facilities and the ability to sell long-term financial assets.

-As at December 31, 2022 and 2021, the Company's financial liabilities have contractual maturities which are presented below.
+As at March 31, 2023 and December 31, 2022, the Group's financial liabilities have contractual maturities which are presented below.